 Normally, a student will receive one unit of Bryn Mawr credit for every 4 credits completed at schools on the semester system and for every six credits completed at schools on the quarter system.
 For example, a student who successfully completes four 3-credit semester-long liberal arts courses with grades of C (2.0) or better at another four-year institution should expect to receive three units of Bryn Mawr credit.
 Similarly, a student who successfully completes five 3-credit semester-long liberal arts courses with grades of C or better at another four-year institution should expect to receive four units of Bryn Mawr credit.

-A student who wishes to receive credit for summer school work must obtain advance approval of her plans from her dean and the Registrar and present to the Registrar an official transcript within one semester of completion of the course.
+A student who wishes to receive credit for summer school work must obtain advance approval of their plans from the Registrar.
+For approval to study in the summer, submit the Summer Study Application Form to the Bryn Mawr College Registrar's Office for credit evaluation and transfer approval.
+An official transcript within one semester of completion of the course.
 A total of no more than four units earned in summer school may be counted toward the degree; of these, no more than two units may be earned in any one summer.

+Summer courses must be at least 4 weeks long.
 One Bryn Mawr unit equals 4 credit hours.
 Many courses at other institutions are only 3 credit hours.
-However, if the summer course you wish to take is 3 credit hours on the semester system and at least four weeks long, Bryn Mawr will "round up" the course and accept it as equal to 4 credit hours.
+However, as long as the summer course you wish to take is 3 credit hours on the semester system and at least four weeks long, Bryn Mawr will "round up" the course and accept it as equal to 4 credit hours.
 If the summer course you wish to take is offered on the quarter system, the class has to be 5 credit hours in order for the credit to be transferred towards your Bryn Mawr degree.

 Credit for work completed before matriculating at Bryn Mawr will be calculated as described in the General Guidelines above.
 Ordinarily, the residency requirement means that transfer students will be required to earn all their remaining credits in residence.
-For transfers admitted with junior class standing, the residency requirement is correspondingly adjusted from 24 to 16.
+Students who bring in 8 credits or fewer will normally be expected to earn a minimum of 24 in residence.
+Those who bring in 9 to 16 credits will normally be expected to complete their remaining credits in residence.

 Transfers admitted as sophomores will require the permission of the Special Cases Committee to undertake study abroad.
 The student will be expected to demonstrate a compelling educational rationale for including study abroad in her major work plan.